Computer Generation of Disordered Networks with Targeted Structural Properties: Introduction

-We adjust the level of disorder in the melted networks by altering their temperature profiles during the transition from the crystalline state.
-We use a triangular heating and cooling sequence with adjustable temperature gradient and maximum temperature, followed by a quench.
-Using a list of 42 order metrics, we measure the effects of the initial network, the bond-bending force constant $\beta$, and the temperature profile parameters on the resulting networks.
+We compiled a list of 42 order metrics and measured the effects of the initial network, the bond-bending force constant $\beta$, and the temperature profile parameters on the resulting networks.
 Specifically, we measure network primitive similarity by comparing bonds and angles, quantify homogeneity and isotropy in direct and reciprocal spaces, and characterize the network topology by determining coordination numbers and ring statistics.
-We trained a feedforward neural network to predict the order metric values as a function of the algorithm's input parameters for one of the initial crystalline networks, the three- and four-valent \textbf{ctn} network \cite{rcsr_ctn2025}.
+This combination of metrics provides a novel and thorough statistical classification of disordered networks.
+While different initial networks, temperature profiles, and values of $\beta$ have been explored in previous studies \cite{tu1998, tu2000, nakhmanson2002, vink2003, alfthan2003, hudson2007, cabriolu2009, sellers2017}, we systematically investigate their combined effects on the resulting networks for the first time.
+Furthermore, we trained a feedforward neural network to predict the order metric values as a function of the algorithm's input parameters for one of the initial crystalline networks, the three- and four-valent \textbf{ctn} network \cite{rcsr_ctn2025}, enabling targeted network generation.

 We demonstrate the capabilities of our extended WWW algorithm by statistically reproducing disordered biophotonic networks.
-These photonic materials exhibit structural color in nature at low refractive index contrasts and without long-range order \cite{yin2012, sellers2017, djeghdi2022, vogler-neuling2023, bauernfeind2023, bauernfeind2024}.
+These photonic materials exhibit structural color in nature at low refractive index contrasts and without long-range order \cite{yin2012, sellers2017, rothammer2021, djeghdi2022, vogler-neuling2023, bauernfeind2023, bauernfeind2024}.
 Computational studies of these networks are essential for elucidating the relationship between their structural characteristics and color.
 Using a dataset of thousands of generated networks, we identified networks with the highest similarity to three biological structures, as determined by our list of order metrics.
 There is good agreement between generated and biological networks, particularly with regard to small-length-scale order metrics, which are directly controlled by the Keating strain energy.
+Furthermore, we find that all analyzed biophotonic structures are hyperuniform.